n26/psd2-tpp-docs/doc/fallback-pisp.md

 | **Validity**   | 15 min                                          |
 | **Storage**    | NEVER                                           |

-> ⚠ Access tokens are supposed to be used only for  **1 session (sequence of calls)** .
+> :warning: Access tokens are supposed to be used only for  **1 session (sequence of calls)** .
 > If a user requests initiation of a new payment a new access token has to be requested **EVEN** if the original access token is still valid.
 > For this reason the TPP should **NEVER** store the access token.

-> ⚠ The TPP should not use these access tokens on other base URLs than `pisp.tech26.de`.
+> :warning: The TPP should not use these access tokens on other base URLs than `pisp.tech26.de`.

-> ⓧ If those policies above are not respected, there is no guarantee you will not be rate-limited.
+> :x: If those policies above are not respected, there is no guarantee you will not be rate-limited.

 ## User Authentication